-These Mop Slippers Turned Me Into A Human Swiffer — & I'm Obsessed
+These Amazon Mop Slippers Turned Me Into A Human Swiffer

-When it comes to house chores, there are some I genuinely enjoy (dishes and laundry) and others I gladly outsource to my live-in boyfriend (cleaning the shower and taking out the trash)h.
+When it comes to house chores, there are some I genuinely enjoy (dishes and laundry) and others I gladly outsource to my live-in boyfriend (cleaning the shower and taking out the trash).
 One task that I admit to putting off until it's absolutely unbearable is vacuuming my apartment.
 It's not that I don't have a great vacuum (on the contrary, my Dyson V11 was a total life upgrade), but at times, it feels like a futile task.
 I shed a lot, as does my fluffy pomeranian mix, Miso.
 (We were truly made for each other.)
 In short, as soon as the floors are clean, they return to their original state within a day.
+Since I'm perpetually in search of a solution, I was thrilled, albeit a little confused, when I stumbled upon one during a late-night Amazon crawl.
+Unbeknownst to me, mop slippers are very much a thing — and savvy folks are very here for it.
+The slippers (which fit like and more closely resemble socks, IMO) are made from a soft, microfiber chenille and look like the bottom of a mop.
+However, instead of securing them to a cleaning tool, your feet become dust-grabbing mini-mops of their own.
+Honestly, it's genius.

 Advertisement